devmehta7/Inventory-Management/README.md

 # InventoryManagement

-A basic level college project-
+Inventory Management System works for retail stores and warehouses to account their sales and stocks.

-Inventory management project built using JAVA and MYSQL
+Technologies: JAVA and MYSQL.